A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Results

-The resulting inexpensive, uncomplicated NMR spectrometer remains invaluable for diagnostic purposes: for example, when assembling a modular ODNP spectrometer. \paragraph{coherence display useful for non-specialized setup} Object-oriented Python code~\cite{pySpecData} controls both instruments via USB 2.0 communication.
+\paragraph{introduce exp + motivate AFG/Scope setup} Non-specialized test and measurement equipment can acquire a reasonable \gls{nmr} signal~\cite{hibinoSimple2018}.
+The \gls{dcct} schema enables rapid setup and diagnosis of such ``bare bones'' \gls{nmr} instrumentation.
+For example, here, an arbitrary function generator operates as an rf source and a digital oscilloscope operates as a digital to analog converter whose bandwidth and sampling rate exceed the bandwidth of an attached analog low-pass filter (\cref{sec:NMRwithoutMW}).
+Such an inexpensive, uncomplicated \gls{nmr} spectrometer is invaluable for diagnostic purposes -- \eg, when assembling a modular \gls{odnp} spectrometer. \paragraph{coherence display useful for non-specialized setup} Object-oriented Python code~\cite{pySpecData} controls both the function generator and the oscilloscope via USB~2.0 communication, an instrumental setup similar to that which was described previously~\cite{Chonlathep2017} (see \cref{lst:oscope}).
 Despite the fact that a standard oscilloscope has no built-in phase-cycling capabilities, the software can trivially save separate transients acquired with different pulse phases, along with the pulse waveform as a phase reference.
 The object-oriented code implemented here frequency filters the results, digitally mixes down and phase references by comparison to the captured pulse waveform, and saves data in an HDF5 format.
-It stores the data immediately available from the acquired transients in a 3-dimensional array of data, with shape $n_{\varphi_2} \times n_{\varphi_1} \times n_{t_2}$, representing the function $s(\varphi_1,\varphi_2,t_{2})$.
-Here $n_{\varphi_1}$ and $n_{\varphi_2}$ are the number of phase cycling steps for the two pulses, and $n_{t_2}$ is the number of time points along the direct dimension \footnote{Note that the ordering of the dimensions in the $\times$ expression and in the function are meaningful with respect to the code and imply the ordering of the data dimensions following a ``C-type'' convention, such that datapoints with adjacent indices along the right/inner most dimension reside in adjacent memory locations, while adjacent values in the left/outermost dimension reside further apart in memory.}. \paragraph{} After 3-dimensional Fourier transformation (without zero filling, \textit{cf}.~\cref{sec:FTnorm} for notes on normalization) along the $\varphi_1$, $\varphi_2$ and $t_2$ dimensions, the signal becomes:
+For a spin echo experiment, as in \cref{fig:scopeOneD,fig:ScopeData}, it stores the data immediately available from the acquired transients in a 3-dimensional array of data, with shape $n_{\varphi_1} \times n_{\varphi_2} \times n_{t_2}$, representing the function $s(\varphi_1,\varphi_2,t_2)$~\footnote{Note that the ordering of the dimensions in the $\times$ expression and in the function are meaningful with respect to the code and imply the ordering of the data dimensions following a ``C-type'' (as opposed to ``Fortran-type'') convention, such that datapoints with adjacent indices along the right/inner most dimension reside in adjacent memory locations, while adjacent values in the left/outermost dimension reside further apart in memory.}.
+Here $n_{\varphi_1}$ and $n_{\varphi_2}$ are the number of phase cycling steps for the two pulses, and $n_{t_2}$ is the number of time points along the direct dimension. \paragraph{} After 3-dimensional Fourier transformation (without zero filling) along the $\varphi_1$, $\varphi_2$, and $t_2$ dimensions, the signal becomes: